Yes! You can use AI to fill out California Schedule K-1 (565), Partner's Share of Income, Deductions, Credits, etc.

 Your personal information is protected with bank-level encryption.

-Frequently Asked Questions About Form Schedule K-1 (565)
+Frequently Asked Questions About Schedule K-1 (565)

 The Schedule K-1 (565) is a California state tax form used by partnerships to report each partner's share of the partnership's income, deductions, credits, and other tax items.
 Partners use the information on this form to complete their own California tax returns.